EGI-Federation/documentation/content/en/about/concepts/_index.md

 [pages](#pages).
 Read below to uderstand when to use each of these, and how to create new sections and add new pages to a section.

+{{% alert title="Important" color="warning" %}} Avoid using pages in the
+documentation for now, create a distinct section for every page, because currently there is no way to automatically validate links in pages.
+{{% /alert %}}

 ## Sections

 Sections are those pages that can have subpages.
 They always appear in